fathym/eac/docs/getting-started/overview.md

 Fathym is a framework and platform designed to streamline the development and deployment process for applications.
 It provides a variety of tools and features to manage the entire DevOps workflow, from development to deployment.
 With Fathym, you can quickly launch full-blown IoT infrastructure or use LCU recipes to get your application up and running in no time.

-In this tutorial, we'll walk you through the process of setting up a static blog using Fathym.
+In this tutorial, we'll walk you through the process of setting up a static site using Fathym.
 By the end of this tutorial, you'll have a solid understanding of how Fathym works and how it can help accelerate application delivery.

 ## Building with Markdown